top of page

 International Tennis Hall of Fame

 *Stroll on Cliff Walk: Easton Bay (leading out to the Atlantic Ocean) is the backyard of some of those mansions on Bellevue Avenue.
-Walk on Cliff Walk on a self-guided tour (there are QR codes along the way).
-If you're ambitious, you can actually hike it, climbing on rocks and all.
-Part of the oceanside path is paved, accessible for strollers and wheelchairs.
+We've walked on Cliff Walk on a self-guided tour many times (there are QR codes along the way).
+In fact, once time, we stayed at a little motel that was about a quarter mile from the entrance and it was lovely to do our daily run every day along the shore.
+But Cliff Walk is more than just a walk: it can be a hike.
+So, one day, feeling ambitious, we did the hike, climbing on the rocks and all.
+See, part of the oceanside path is paved, accessible for strollers and wheelchairs.
 But roughly halfway through the 3.5 mile walk, the terrain changes (don't worry, there's a path to the streets from there for the less ambitious).
 Sturdy shoes and determination will get you to the end, but your four legged friends should not make that part of the journey.
+Some of Cliff Walk may not be accessible during the colder months, and the wind blowing from the water might be a bit brisk, but some days may be nice enough for you to walk at least a quarter mile or so for that fabulous view.

 The.
 NYC Traveler in Newport, Rhode Island